brimdata/cloud/README.md

 You can import some sample queries relevant to the Welcome pools into the app's query library by downloading [queries.json](./queries.json).
+You can simply drag this file onto the **Queries** panel in the Brim app and this will add a query folder called "Welcome".
-To import these queries into your query library, clieck on the `+` button in the **Queries** header in the lefthand panel and select _Import from JSON_.
+You may also import this file by clicking on the `+` button in the **Queries** panel and selecting _Import from JSON_.
-This will bring up a file finder and you can import the file you downloaded.

-> XXX Do we support drag yet?

 ### The CLI